Darkcybe/darkcybe.github.io/_posts/2022-09-11-DFIR_Evidence_of_Execution.md

 - [Geeks for Geeks - Prefetch Files in Windows](https://www.geeksforgeeks.org/prefetch-files-in-windows/)

 ## Windows Backgroud Activity (BAM) and Desktop Activity Moderator (DAM)
 Windows BAM is updated when Windows boots and controls the activity of background applications and is found on all Windows devices.
-DAM on the otherhand is only found on Windows Tablets and Mobile devices.
+DAM on the other hand is only found on Windows Tablets and Mobile devices.

 **WIN:** 10+ <br>
 **SRV:** NULL